 "I recommend it to all new graduate students as it will provide you with much more than you ever could imagine." ~Student

 Advance your library research skills: MyResearch is a series of workshops tailored to graduate and postdoctoral students.
-It consists of four modules for each of the following subject areas: Agriculture/Environmental Sciences & Nutrition, Health & Biological Sciences, Humanities, Physical Sciences & Engineering and Social Sciences.
+It consists of four modules for each of the following subject areas: 1) agriculture, environmental sciences and nutrition, 2) health and biological sciences, 3) physical sciences and engineering.

-Learn to use EndNote: a powerful citation management program that will change the way you do researchMyResearch Module 2: Graduate Research Tool Kit [register]
+Learn to use EndNote: a powerful citation management program that will change the way you do research.

 Learn about issues and trends in scholarly publishing, and gain a better understanding of citation analysis tools and metrics